Frequently Asked Questions

 What is student life like at Albizu University?

-Albizu University’s Office of Student Affairs is here to make your life on campus an enjoyable and memorable one.
+Albizu University’s Office of Enrollment Management and Student Success is here to make your life on campus an enjoyable and memorable one.
 You will enjoy being a member of a cohesive campus community where you’ll be warmly greeted by name.
 Our year-round student life program offers numerous opportunities each semester to mingle with fellow students outside the classroom.
 You are also welcome to join any of the AU clubs and organizations that bring students together to explore special interests or contribute to the community.

 Our campus is located in the metropolitan area of Miami, Florida, a city that serves as the gateway to the Caribbean and Central and South America.
 Considered the most multi-ethnic city in the United States, Miami is a vibrant, thriving metropolis that offers students an exciting life outside campus.
 Whether you enjoy people watching in world-famous South Beach, visiting museums, attending cultural events, or dining at the many ethnic restaurants, Miami offers endless opportunities.